SeedTactics/fms-insight/docs/client-flexibility-analysis.md

-The pallet cycle chart is best used to determine if the cell is running lean and validate the [daily allocation and scheduling technique](https://www.seedtactics.com/docs/concepts/preventing-traffic-jams) to determine if there are traffic jams occuring in the pallets.
+The pallet cycle chart is best used to determine if the cell is running lean and validate the [daily allocation and scheduling technique](https://www.seedtactics.com/docs/concepts/preventing-traffic-jams) to determine if there are traffic jams occurring in the pallets.
 In a lean, healthy cell, most pallet cycles should be low and reasonably consistent.
-If pallet cycle times vary wildly, there is likely taffic jams or other flow problems.
+If pallet cycle times vary wildly, there is likely traffic jams or other flow problems.

 ## Buffer Occupancy